 ecotel does not operate its own access network, but instead procures telecoms supply services from various upstream suppliers and can therefore choose the operator offering the best value for money in each case.
-Typical upstream suppliers include Deutsche Telekom, Vodafone, Verizon, 1& 1 Versatel, EWE, Plusnet, Mnet and Colt.
+Typical upstream suppliers include Deutsche Telekom, 1&1 Versatel, Vodafone, Verizon, EWE, Plusnet, Mnet and Colt.
 The number of upstream suppliers is still rising, as demand among our business customers for broadband fibre optic cables is constantly growing and a wide range of infrastructure providers and cable network operators are increasingly opening up their state-of-the-art networks for this target group.
 Due to the customer-related purchasing of supply lines, a large part of ecotel's cost base is variable.
 Based on state-of-the-art NGN technology, ecotel's local exchange carrier (LEC) operations enable it to offer voice transmission services independently, administer phone number blocks and port phone numbers into its own network.
 Procurement of telecoms supply services is therefore increasingly limited just to access to the customer.

 ecotel operates its own ISO-27001-certified data centre on the campus of Europe's biggest internet hub in Frankfurt am Main, as well as additional data centre space in Düsseldorf.
 The two points of presence (PoP) are connected via the company's own central voice and data backbone and linked with many regional and global carriers by means of network interconnections.
+In addition, the ecotel ag control systems meet the requirements of the "Minimum Requirements for Risk Management" (MaRisk) and the "Banking Regulation Requirements for IT" (BAIT), something demonstrated every year on the basis of the audit options in line with IDW PS 951 Type 2.